jakaspeh/jakaspeh.github.io/_posts/2016-01-25-condition-variable.md

 There is a family with a mother and a son.
 The son is playing basketball and he is sweating, because he is playing hard.
 Afterwards, he asks the mother to do the laundry for him.
 She is nice and does it.
 The son is happy, because he has fresh shirt and shorts.
-(Any connection with the author of this post is merely apparent :-).)
+(Any connection with the author of this article is merely apparent :-).)

 We will put this short story into the code.
 There are two processes: